-February is Black History Month, an annual celebration of the achievements by African Americans and a time to recognize the central role of blacks in United States history.
+February is Black History Month, an annual celebration of the achievements by African Americans and a time to recognize the central role of Black people in United States history.

-We’re proud to share the story of five black female lawyers that smashed the glass ceiling and changed the American legal landscape.
-These women paved the way for other aspiring black female lawyers by leading with courage even as they were met with adversity.
+We’re proud to share the story of six Black female lawyers that smashed the glass ceiling and changed the American legal landscape.
+These women paved the way for other aspiring Black female lawyers by leading with courage even as they were met with adversity.

 Please join us in celebrating Black History month and read the inspirational stories below.

 Charlotte E. Ray (1850-1911)

 Charlotte E. Ray was born in New York City on January 13, 1850.
 After graduating from college in 1869, Ray became a teacher at Howard University, where she would later register in the Law Department.
 In fear that she would not be admitted due to her gender, Ray registered as C.E.
 Ray.